curious-beaver/RFQI/README.md

 # RFQI
 This repository is an anonymous code submission for Neurips 2022.
 It will be removed afterwards.

-Our method is tested in OpenAI gym discrete control task, [CartPole](https://www.gymlibrary.ml/environments/classic_control/cart_pole/), and two [MuJoCo](http://www.mujoco.org/) continuous control tasks, Hopper and HalfCheetah, using the [D4RL](https://github.com/rail-berkeley/d4rl) benchmark.
-Thus it is required that MuJoCo and D4RL are both installed prior to using this repo.
+Our method is tested in OpenAI gym discrete control task, [CartPole](https://www.gymlibrary.ml/environments/classic_control/cart_pole/), and two [MuJoCo](http://www.mujoco.org/) continuous control tasks, Hopper and HalfCheetah, using the [D4RL](https://github.com/rail-berkeley/d4rl) benchmark. **Thus it is required that MuJoCo and D4RL are both installed prior to using this repo**.

 ## Setup
 Install requirements: